Right from the car manufacturing inception, people have come up with some of the craziest concept cars .

 According to Citroen, this crazy concept car is said to be “a bold concept which paints a vision of user-friendly vehicle design”.
 The design was expected to lead to a new form of relationship between pedestrians and motorists while addressing the issue of responsible car use”.

 Nissan’s engineers took everyday items from the modern car and re-engineered them at what appeared to be maximum cost, to come up with a car that could never be economically viable.
 This is a ludicrously over-complex design that will cost more to maintain.

 A concept so far removed from reality that it was in another galaxy, the Eclectic produced its own power, with in-built solar panels and a wind turbine.
 The problem was, it couldn’t generate enough power to be truly usable.

 #10].
 Assystem City Car (2008)

 Built-in conjunction with crazy Swiss car builder Franco Sbarro, the Assystem was billed as ‘an intelligent city car’.
-But that diamond wheel formation guaranteed an ugly exterior design – and this car redefined the word ugly.[td_smart_list_end]
+However, that diamond wheel formation guaranteed an ugly exterior design – and this car redefined the word ugly.[td_smart_list_end]